 - Understand the explicit allegations as filed

-- Have a legal defense
+- Have a legal defence

 - Can communicate back and forth without any linguistic confusion